- 1. Bone Marrow Drive

-This seminar should explain in detail what the two EFC formulas are, the differences between the two, what assets increase the EFC, the financial aid system and how it works and case studies to show how need and merit monies can be received.
+This seminar should explain the two EFC formulas, the differences between the two, what assets increase the EFC, the financial aid system and how it works, and case studies to show how need and merit monies can be received.

-How to Organize this Seminar: You need to find a good SME (Subject Matter Expertise)in your region in the above mentioned areas.
+How to Organize this Seminar: You need to find a good SME (Subject Matter Expertise)in your region in the areas mentioned above.

-- 8. Toy drives, Cloth drives and Food drive for Foster or needy children
+- 8. Toy drives, Cloth drives, and Food drives for Foster or needy children

-We know that many under privileged children living in foster care.
+We know that many underprivileged children are living in foster care.
 Many have suffered the effects of poverty, neglect, and even abuse.
 Studies show that for many foster children, the challenges are just beginning.

-How to organize these drives: Even though state government takes care of the foster children still there is huge need for Food, clothes and Toys.
-So we need to locate foster shelters in your local area and find what they need (sometimes they tell you specifically what canned foods they need), clothes etc. We can plug in drop off containers for Foods, Toys and clothes at our key Indian hang out points or famous joints in your local area and request your friends and families to drop off the things which they are willing to donate and collect them.
+How to organize these drives: Even though the state government takes care of the foster children still there is a huge need for food, clothes, and Toys.
+So we need to locate foster shelters in your local area and find what they need (sometimes they tell you specifically what canned foods they need), clothes, etc. We can plug in drop-off containers for Foods, Toys, and clothes at our key Indian hang-out points or famous joints in your local area and request your friends and families to drop off the things they are willing to donate and collect.

 - 9. Yoga Workshop

-Day to day life has become hectic and very difficult to find time to spend for ourselves.
-It is almost mandatory for us to live and lead a healthy life so that we can enjoy the bliss of life.
+Day to day life has become hectic, and very difficult to find time to spend for ourselves.
+It is almost mandatory for us to live and lead a healthy life to enjoy the bliss of life.

-How to organize this workshop: This perhaps is very easy to organize as we can find lot of yoga teachers in your area.
+How to organize this workshop: This is perhaps very easy to organize as we can find many yoga teachers in your area.

 - 10. Health fairs

-It is norm that we think most of the people have health insurance but contrary to our thinking there are quite huge number of people who doesn’t and especially visiting and old Indian parents fall in this category along with other ethnic people.
+It is a norm that we think most people have health insurance.
+Still, contrary to our thinking, there are many people who don't, especially visiting old Indian parents fall in this category along with other ethnic people.

-Health Fairs are shining beacons of outreach of medical services and vehicles of social service and welfare for the disabled, aged, and needy and neglected in the society.
+Health Fairs are shining beacons of outreach of medical services and vehicles of social service and welfare for the disabled, aged, needy, and neglected in society.
 This throws us a great opportunity to conduct these to help the needy.

-Trend of Health fairs is that people of diverse nationalities and cultures avail these free consultancy and tests services provided by physicians from different specialties.
+The trend of Health fairs is that people of diverse nationalities and cultures avail themselves of these free consultancy and tests services from physicians from different specialties.

-It is need of the hour to organize these Health fairs and should offer blood tests, EKGs; glaucoma and vision screenings; preventive Cardiology tests, Bone Density tests to detect osteoporosis and free Consultancy in, Ayurveda medicine, Internal medicine, Family Medicine, cardiology, chiropractice,dentistry,dermatology,endocrinology,gastroenterology,homeopathy, OB/Gyn.,ophthalmology,orthopedics,surgery,psychiatry,and physical therapy are offered free of cost.
-Many, including elderly and disabled people will be the most beneficiary.
+It is need of the hour to organize these Health fairs and should offer blood tests, EKGs; glaucoma and vision screenings; preventive Cardiology tests, Bone Density tests to detect osteoporosis, and free consultancy in, Ayurveda medicine, Internal medicine, Family Medicine, cardiology, chiropractic, dentistry, dermatology, endocrinology, gastroenterology, homeopathy, OB/Gyn., ophthalmology, orthopedics, surgery, psychiatry, and physical therapy are offered free of cost.
+Many, including elderly and disabled people, will be the most beneficiary.

-Health Fairs are shining beacons of outreach of medical services and vehicles of social service and welfare for the disabled, aged, and needy and neglected in the society
+Health Fairs are shining beacons of outreach of medical services and vehicles of social service and welfare for the disabled, aged, needy, and neglected in society.

-How to organize Health fairs: It is considerably difficult task to organize health fairs when compared to other events as it requires lot of physicians, specialists, technicians, and volunteers and also involves complex venue logistics.
-The easiest way is to find local nonprofit organizations who are specialists in this area and have done multiple health fairs in the past and try to collaborate with them by providing necessary financial and volunteer assistance from TANA.
+How to organize Health fairs: It is a considerably difficult task to organize health fairs when compared to other events as it requires a lot of physicians, specialists, technicians, and volunteers and also involves complex venue logistics.
+The easiest way is to find local nonprofit organizations specializing in this area and have done multiple health fairs in the past and try to collaborate with them by providing necessary financial and volunteer assistance from TANA.